-- Tamari sauce - 2 tablespoons (sub with soy sauce)
+- 2 tablespoons tamari sauce (substitute with soy sauce)

-- Brown rice vinegar - 2 teaspoons (sub with lemon juice)
+- 2 teaspoons brown rice vinegar (sub substitute with lemon juice)

-- Pickled ginger - 1 teaspoon minced (or sub with fresh ginger)
+- 1 teaspoon pickled ginger, minced (substitute with fresh ginger)

 - Remove the Coho Salmon Fillet from the freezer in advance, with enough time to defrost in the refrigeration for 24-36 hours.
 Remove and let it sit at room temperature for an hour.
 Wipe dry with a paper towel.